Azure/aistudio-copilot-sample/README.md

 # Getting Started

-This repository contains a copilot getting sample that can be used with the the [Azure AI Studio preview](https://aka.ms/azureai/docs).
+This repository contains a copilot sample that can be used with the the [Azure AI Studio preview](https://aka.ms/azureai/docs).

 The sample walks through creating a copilot enterprise chat API that uses custom Python code to ground the copilot responses in your company data and APIs.
 The sample is meant to provide a starting point that you can further customize to add additional intelligence or capabilities.
 Following the below steps in the README, you will be able to: set up your development environment, create your Azure AI resources and project, build an index containing product information, run your co-pilot, evaluate it, and deploy & invoke an API.